att-cloudnative-labs/kcertifier/README.md

 One note about the 'none' package type.
 This type can be used for an import-only package (no certificate, key or keystore is put into package).
 If there are no packages other than 'none' in the kcertifier, no rsa key or csr will be created.
 The motivation behind this package type is to allow kcertifier to handle creation of any ancillary secrets related to SSL certificates such as a root certificates that exists in another secret.

-When a Kcertifier resource is created or modified, a RSA key will be created and used to create a CSR according to the specs defined in the Kcertifier resource.
-The controller will then approve then certificate and create a secret with the resulting key and certificate in the format or formats (multiple outputs per Kcertifier allowed) specified.
+When a Kcertifier resource is created or modified, an RSA key will be created and used to create a CSR according to the specs defined in the Kcertifier resource.
+The controller will then approve the certificate and create a secret with the resulting key and certificate in the format or formats (multiple outputs per Kcertifier allowed) specified.

 The kcertifier controller also allows you to annotate a namespace with the namespace/name of an existing Kcertifier resource from another namespace to copy and add to the annotated namespace.
 This allows you to easily copy a particular Kcertifier resource that has a format that will be used widely in many namespaces.
 The namespace can be annotated with an additional annotation that allows you to override the common-name in the imported Kcertifier resource.